-B For EUS FNA adequacy assessment requests
+B For EUS FNA adequacy assessment requests (see also 06.3.1)

 - At least 24 hours advance notice (excluding weekends and holidays) is required.
 However, the ideal ordering algorithm would be that, at the time the procedure is scheduled for outpatients, our department is notified of any possible need for adequacy. - Requests made with less than 24 hours notice (presumably for inpatients) require approval from the director of Cytopathology or his designee and, in such cases, adequacy assessment will only be provided if the procedure and need for adequacy assessment is clinically urgent.